amrutamsunil/Quiz/README.md

 # Quiz
-It is a modified version of LARAQUIZ app , where the admin has the privileges to crud multiple quizes along with the timer.
+It is a modified version of LARAQUIZ app , where the admin has the privileges to conduct multiple tests simulataneouslt along with the timer option for each test.